tinakw/dog-volunteer-frontend/README.md

 My biggest challenge is deployment because just when you think you're finished, you're not.
 It seems that each platform has its own issues that require trouble-shooting.

 Key takeaways: Organize your workstation and remove unnecessary files.
 Work side-by-side with JS and CSS files.

+While user communication is global now, a private chat feature may be added in the future.

 Enjoy!
 Happy Coding!